omeka/omeka-s-enduser/docs/configuration.md

 Omeka S uses background jobs for some long-running tasks that operate on many items or just otherwise might take a long time.
 Omeka S uses the PHP CLI (command-line interface) to run these jobs, the `php` command.
 An invalid PHP path can cause a number of problems for your Omeka installation.

+Omeka 4.0 and later requires PHP version 7.4 and later.

 Omeka S by default will try to automatically detect the path to the PHP CLI on the server, but for some servers this detection doesn't work, or there are multiple different `php` commands to choose from.

 Use the [System Information page](admin-dashboard.md#system-information) to verify that you installation has identified the correct PHP path.
 If there is an error when you click the button, that can indicate whether you need to set the configuration manually.